szeedneigh/appdev2-midterm-project/README.md

 - **HTTP Server**: Uses Node.js built-in http module
 - **Data Storage**: Uses fs module to read from and write to todos.json
 - **Request Logging**: Uses EventEmitter from the events module to log API requests
-- **URL Parsing**: Uses the url module to parse request URLs and query parameters
+- **URL Parsing**: Uses the url module to parse reques    t URLs and query parameters

 ## Error Handling